akanevrc/JewelShader/Assets/akanevrc/JewelShader/README_en.txt

 2. Set a Prefab/GameObject that contains the mesh to which the shader will be applied in the input field below.
   「Target mesh Prefab/GameObject」（処理対象のメッシュを含むPrefab/GameObject）
-3. Click the 「Bake」（ベイク） button, and specify saving path of cubemap, then cubemap will be saved as PNG file.
+3. Click the 「Bake」（ベイク） button, and specify saving path of cubemap and material, then the PNG format cubemap and the material to which the cubemap is applied are saved.
-4. Create a new material, and set shader "akanevrc_JewelShader/Jewel".
-5. Set the cubemap to 「Normal Cubemap」（法線キューブマップ）.
-6. Set the material to the mesh.
+4. Set the material to the mesh.

 [ CubemapBaker ]